Configure run or build numbers

 Then the second run on this day would be named: Fabrikam_CIBuild_master_20190505.2

 The following table shows how each token is resolved based on the previous example.
+You can use these tokens only to define a run number; they don't work anywhere else in your pipeline.

 |Token||Example replacement value|